luizfbalves/commands/coder-tests.md

 Only continue after confirming internally:

-> “Yes — all tests are guaranteed to pass given the current implementation.”
+> "Yes — all tests are guaranteed to pass given the current implementation."

 ---